top of page

 • c-linkedin

-Doug Jacobson has more than 25 years of experience representing U.S. and non-U.S. companies on a wide range of international trade-related issues.
-He serves as principal outside international trade counsel to a number of U.S. and non-U.S.-based multinational companies that import, export and produce a wide range of products, including oil and gas equipment, medical devices, electronic products, industrial, defense and aerospace products.
+Doug Jacobson has 35 years of experience representing U.S. and non-U.S. companies on a wide range of international trade-related issues.
+He serves as principal outside international trade counsel to U.S. and non-U.S.-based multinational companies that import, export, and produce a wide range of products, including oil and gas equipment, medical devices, electronic products, industrial, defense, and aerospace products.

 Prior to establishing Jacobson Burton Kelley PLLC, Doug practiced international trade law with several well-known law firms in Washington, DC.

-Doug served as the BIS and OFAC approved independent auditor in one of the largest criminal and civil export controls/sanctions enforcement cases brought by those agencies.
+Doug recently served as the Special Compliance Officer in a large State Department Consent Agreement involving violations of the ITAR and he served as the BIS and OFAC-approved independent auditor in one of the largest criminal and civil export controls/sanctions enforcement cases brought by those agencies.

 Doug also advises companies on the legal and regulatory aspects of importing goods into the U.S. He assists U.S. importers in performing internal customs audits and implementing and maintaining effective internal customs compliance programs.
-He represents clients before U.S. Customs and Border Protection (CBP) in focused assessment audits, NAFTA verifications, penalty investigations and enforcement actions as well as the U.S. Department of Commerce and International Trade Commission in trade remedy cases.
-Doug also advises companies regarding the U.S. regulations governing the classification, valuation and marking of imported products.
+He represents clients before U.S. Customs and Border Protection (CBP) in focused assessment audits, NAFTA verifications, penalty investigations, and enforcement actions, as well as the U.S. Department of Commerce and International Trade Commission in trade remedy cases.
+Doug also advises companies regarding the U.S. regulations governing the classification, valuation, and marking of imported goods.

-In addition, Doug has served as an expert witness on US sanctions laws and Incoterms® and sanctions matters in U.S. courts and international arbitrations.
+In addition, Doug has served as an expert witness on US sanctions and export controls in various U.S. and non-U.S. courts as well as international arbitration cases.

-Doug is active in a number of international trade organizations.
+Doug is active in several international trade organizations.
 He is currently general counsel to the National Council on International Trade Development (NCITD).
-He is a member of the American Association of Exporters and Importers' Board of Governors (AAEI) and served as co-chair of AAEU's export committee.
+He served as a member of the American Association of Exporters and Importers' Board of Governors (AAEI) and was co-chair of AAEI's export committee.

 Doug is a Senior Advisor of the Trusted Trade Alliance, a global network of leading trade practitioners.